Trulicity and Ozempic are both once-weekly GLP-1 agonist injections used to lower blood sugar levels in people with type 2 diabetes

 • Fatigue

-Although rare, both medications increase the likelihood of developing Medullary thyroid carcinoma (MTC).
-You should not take Trulicity or Ozempic if you have a personal or family history of MTC.
+Both medications, though rarely, can increase the risk of developing medullary thyroid carcinoma (MTC).
+If you have a personal or family history of MTC, you should avoid these medications.

-Additionally, the FDA released a black box warning about Trulicity and Ozempic’s use and the association with an increased risk of thyroid cancer.
+Additionally, the FDA has issued a black box warning for both drugs regarding their association with an increased risk of thyroid cancer.

 They cause weight loss and lower blood sugar levels

-Since they are not FDA-approved for weight loss, there is no recommended dose specifically for weight loss available.
+Since they are not approved for weight loss, there is no recommended dosage specifically for that purpose.

 They can be taken with or without food